-The sole proprietor of Thistle Stone Works, Michael Weitzner holds a Master Craftsman certificate issued in 2003 by the Dry Stone Walling Association of Great Britain (DSWA-GB), of which he has been a member since 1993; he is also an examiner for the DSWA-GB’s certification programme and a DSWA Certified Instructor.
+The director of Thistle Stone Works, Michael Weitzner holds a Master Craftsman certificate issued in 2003 by the Dry Stone Walling Association of Great Britain (DSWA-GB), of which he has been a member since 1993; he is also an examiner for the DSWA-GB’s certification programme and a DSWA Certified Instructor.
 For several years, Michael has run training workshops in collaboration with colleagues including Dan Snow, Jared Flynn and others.
 He continues to provide instruction in dry stone walling both locally and in other regions.

 Based in Brattleboro, Vermont, since 1996, Michael Weitzner was born in Switzerland in 1962 and has lived in Spain, England, Scotland and the USA.
 Michael's fascination with dry stone began at an early age when he was introduced to it by his Swiss grandfather.